nickbaldwin-monster/adinfo/readme.md

 - hover over ads in sync with the table *
 - deal with resizing?
 - loading indicator
-- improve style of form
 - style panels
 - "jobViewPreferences":"hiringOrganizationConfidential"}
 - figure out remote - followup
 - occupation type / remote - followup
-- which date value is displayed? - followup
-- modified date? - followup
 - table of all values in detail view (as per request)?
-- if any location field undefined, remove it
 - apply xcode 'aggregated' for jobs pt 3 in eu - followup
 - add link to job detail
 - add link to search using job id